Discover, feel and create music

 Percussion instruments

-Struck or scraped to create rhythm, including the timpani.
+Struck to create grooves, including drum kits.

 Keyboard